Sutjeska, Zemun: Bački Ilovik

-North-west extension.
-It is a triangularly shaped and bounded by the streets of Bačka on the east, Ugrinovačka on the north and Pazovački put on the south, it is mostly inhabited by the Romani people.
+A north-west extension.
+It is a triangularly shaped and bound by the streets of Bačka to the east, Ugrinovačka to the north and Pazovački put to the south, it is mostly inhabited by the Romani people.
 Several companies for collecting old materials (iron, aluminium, paper, etc.) are located in the neighborhood.

 Meandri

-North-east, residential extension, bounded by the streets of Zagorska on the south, Rade Končara on the east and Ugrinovačka on the north.
+North-east, residential extension, bound by the streets of Zagorska to the south, Rade Končara to the east and Ugrinovačka to the north.
 The name means meanders.

 Zemun Bačka

-Zemun Bačka is the northernmost extension of the neighborhood and unlike the rest of Sutjeska, mostly industrial area.
+Zemun Bačka is the northernmost extension of the neighborhood and unlike the rest of Sutjeska, is a mostly industrial area.
 In the north it extends in the direction of Nova Galenika while the neighborhood of Altina begins just west, across the Belgrade-Novi Sad highway.
 A roundabout of the bus lines 18 and 83, which connect Zemun with downtown Belgrade is located in the neighborhood.